-OSA NCP, available when OSA-Express2 and OSA-Express3 are defined as a CHPID type of OSN, provides the bridge between the operating systems using the CDLC protocol and the NCP and Communications Controller for Linux (CCL) using the QDIO architecture.
-OSA-Express2 and OSA-Express3 OSN appears to the operating systems as an ESCON channel connected to a 374x device type.
+OSA NCP, available when OSA-Express2 is defined as a CHPID type of OSN, provides the bridge between the operating systems using the CDLC protocol and the NCP and Communications Controller for Linux (CCL) using the QDIO architecture.
+OSA-Express2 OSN appears to the operating systems as an ESCON channel connected to a 374x device type.